 Range Of Odds For Race Winner Bets

 The odds available for individual horses in a given race can vary dramatically and rely on numerous factors including the number of horses running and their relative (perceived) abilities.
-Prices as short as 1/66 (that’s one pound of profit for every £66 bet if it wins!) have been known.
+Prices as short as 1/66 (that’s a £1 net win for every £66 bet if it wins!) have been known.
 While at the other end of the scale, odds of 500/1 or greater pop up on various no-hopers from time to time.

 Having said that, there was a horse that won at monster odds of 250/1 once in the United Kingdom: the Norman Miller-trained Equinoctial won a novices’ handicap hurdle at Kelso on 21st November 1990 by three and a half lengths at that price.